 A=p×(5)2=3.14159×25=78.5 square inchesA = \pi \times (5)^2 = 3.14159 \times 25 = 78.5 \text{ square inches}A=p×(5)2=3.14159×25=78.5 square inches

-As we can see, an 8-inch pizza has only about 50.3 square inches of pizza, which is significantly smaller than a 12-inch pizza (113.1 square inches).
+An 8-inch pizza has about 50.3 square inches, much smaller than a 12-inch pizza with 113.1 square inches..
 Even a 10-inch pizza, with 78.5 square inches, offers about 30% less pizza than a 12-inch.
 If you’re ordering for a group or looking for more servings, a small pizza might not suffice.

 2. Medium Pizza (12 inches in diameter)

-A 12-inch pizza is considered the medium size in most pizza chains, and it’s one of the most popular choices for individuals or small groups.
-With an area of about 113.1 square inches, a 12-inch pizza provides a good balance of portion size, affordability, and variety.
+A 12-inch pizza is the medium size at most pizza chains and is popular for individuals or small groups.
+With 113.1 square inches of area, it offers a good balance of portion size, affordability, and variety.

-- As previously discussed, a 12-inch pizza typically yields 6 to 8 slices, and can feed 2 to 3 people, depending on their appetite and whether side dishes are served.
+- A 12-inch pizza typically yields 6 to 8 slices, serving 2 to 3 people, depending on appetite and side dishes.

 3. Large Pizza (Typically 14-16 inches in diameter)